This feature is part of The Academy Way

 His continued upward trajectory was a sign of the indestructible mental attitude he developed at the Sporting academy.
 Not dissimilar to Cristiano Ronaldo, the leader of Portugal’s ‘Golden Generation’ maintained an insatiable appetite for victory to compliment his hunger, commitment and tremendous passion for the game.
 These were all characteristics which were born during his time at Sporting.

 The Sporting academy does not rest on the star-power of their former graduates, however, as they continue to improve the future of the game by yielding several more prodigiously talented youngsters.
 In recent times, players such as William Carvalho have risen through the various ranks of the club’s set-up to stand on the verge of becoming one of European football’s finest players.
-Carvalho has been with Sporting since he was 13 and, now 22, he is already a wonderfully tuned midfielder.
+Carvalho has been with Sporting since he was 13 and, now 24, he is a wonderfully tuned midfielder.
 He has taken to the top flight in Portuguese football seamlessly and has been consistently linked with a mega-money move to Manchester United.

-The Sporting Lisbon academy leads the way in the development of young footballers and thanks to an unrelenting passion to further the progression of these players, the club continues to generate eye-catching talent at an enviable rate.
+The Sporting academy leads the way in the development of young footballers and thanks to an unrelenting passion to further the progression of these players, the club continues to generate eye-catching talent at an enviable rate.
 Its roll-call of graduates is truly something to behold and their modernised structure of scouting and developing footballers means we may not be far from discovering the next Ronaldo or Figo.

 By Matt Gault.
 Follow @MattGault11